 What is the milk ladder?

-The milk ladder is a specific way to reintroduce cows’ milk protein back into your baby’s diet after they have been following a milk-free diet for a period of time.
-The ladder is usually started around 6 months after your baby was diagnosed with cow’s milk protein allergy and is done by introducing small amounts of milk-contained foods in a stepped approach.
+As an Expert Milk Allergy Dietitian I advise parents that the milk ladder is a specific way to reintroduce cows’ milk protein back into your baby’s diet after they have been following a milk-free diet for a period of time.
+The ladder is usually started around 6 months after your baby was diagnosed with cow’s milk allergy (usually 12 months) and is done by introducing small amounts of milk-contained foods in a stepped approach.
+As you go up the ladder the amount of milk protein increases in the foods given.

 What age should you start?

 Usually anytime from 10-18 months of age.
-This will depend on when the diagnosis was made as it is recommended to follow a strict milk-free diet for 6 months after diagnosis.
+This will depend on when your baby was diagnosed with milk allergy.
+It is usually recommended to follow a strict milk-free diet for 6 months after diagnosis.

 Only start if your baby is well

-This can be a little tricky as your baby will likely be teething (red cheeks, runny poop) or have a snotty nose or cold as their immune system is developing.
-These symptoms are normal for a young baby but can make it difficult to know when to start the reintroduction.
+This can be a little tricky sometimes as your baby may be teething (red cheeks, runny poop) or as their immune system is developing they can pick up colds quite easily.
+These symptoms can be normal for a young baby but can make it difficult to know when to start the reintroduction as how will you know the symptoms are due to milk protein.

-If symptoms are mild, and not due to milk protein, then you can start the ladder.
-If you find your baby is struggling with these symptoms then it is a good idea to wait until they are well as you won’t be able to tell if symptoms are due to food allergy or other illness.
+If cold or teething symptoms are mild then you can likely start the ladder.
+If you find your baby is struggling with these symptoms then it is a good idea to wait until they are well as you won’t be able to tell if their symptoms are due to food allergy or other illness.

 - A high temperature/fever